lanl/ELEMENTS/swage/README.md

 The global index spaces for the mesh (but local to a rank) are denoted with a _gid_.
 The index spaces for the local mesh entities, relative to a _gid_, are denoted with a _lid_.
 The index spaces in a reference element, which comes from the elements library and are not in SWAGE, are denoted with a _rid_.
 A local refernce index, relative to a _rid_, is denoted with a _rlid_.

 ## Usage
-To walking over all the elements in the mesh and then over all the sub-cells in the element would be,
+To code to walk over all the elements in the mesh and then over all the sub-cells in the element would be,
 ```
 for(int elem_gid = 0; elem_gid < mesh.num_elems(); elem_gid++){
    for(int cell_lid = 0; cell_lid < mesh.num_cells_in_elem(); cell_lid++){